 Pictures of Isle of Man

-About Isle of Man
+About the county of Isle of Man

 Part of the island's charm is it's unique independence, it is entirely self-governing, with it's own parliament and laws.
 It is a crown dependency but does not belong to England, nor to Europe.
 The island has a largely Celtic history, it's own traditions, cultures and for those seeking legendary tales of bizarre happenings, the Isle of Man is the place to go.
 Stories abound all over the island, in secretive corners of villages, across windswept hills and in wooded glens where fairies are known to dance at mid-night.
 Few places are without their own particular folklore.
 The islanders are a proud people, who throughout the centuries have clung closely to traditions inherited from their forefathers.